 With over 16 different types of bats in Georgia, one can expect to find them in commercial warehouses and dark, lofty storage areas.

-Stainless Steel Bird Spikes won’t allow birds to land.
+- Stainless Steel Bird Spikes won’t allow birds to land.
 Available in 1-, 3-, 5- and 8-inch splay widths, the spiked strips provide increasingly wider areas of protection.
-Made in the USA, the spikes come with a 10-year guarantee.
+The spikes come with a 10-year guarantee.

 For Starlings & Sparrows